CalculiX

 for CalculiX are based on those used by ABAQUS, a proprietary, general purpose

-finite element code developed and supported by Hibbitt, Karlsson & Sorensen, Inc (HKS)
+finite element code originally developed and supported by Hibbitt, Karlsson & Sorensen, Inc (HKS)

 from CalculiX are in no way connected to ABAQUS.